 You can use the government’s online tool to find out your state pension age.

-The full new state pension amount is adjusted each year for inflation.
-For the 2019/20 year, the maximum state pension is £168.60 a week.
+The full new state pension amount is usually adjusted each year for inflation.
 The amount of state pension you’ll get will depend on your national insurance record – you’ll need 35 years of contributions or credits to receive the full amount.

 You could also get more per week if you defer taking your state pension.
 You don’t have to start claiming it when you reach state pension age, and so the longer you wait, the more you’ll then get per week.
 According to gov.uk, your state pension increases by 1% for every nine weeks you delay claiming it.

 You could potentially get more than the maximum amount if you’re a woman born before 6th April 1953 or a man born before 6th April 1951 and you have a certain amount of additional state pension.
 Find out more from The Pension Advisory Service.

 How do I find out if I will get a full state pension?

 You can use the government’s online service to find out how much state pension you could claim, and whether you’re on track to get the full state pension.